SwayLtd/Sway-App/README.md

 Migrated to [Canny](https://swayapp.canny.io/)

 ### Last Updates
+* Database migration #5 - Refactor promoter data management to use Supabase with updated data types
 * Database migration #4 - Refactor user data retrieval to use Supabase instead of local JSON storage
 * Database migration #3 - Refactor artist data retrieval to use Supabase instead of local JSON storage
 * Database migration #2 - Refactor promoter data retrieval to use Supabase instead of local JSON storage